 During school closure:

-Across all year groups, the children have been completing a number of challenges that focus on the UN Conventions on the Rights of the Child and have been uploading these onto Seesaw.
+Across all year groups, the children completed a number of challenges that focussed on the UN Conventions on the Rights of the Child and have been uploading these onto Seesaw.
 One of these was a 30 Day Art Challenge based on Article 31: Every child has the right to relax, play and take part in a wide range of cultural activities.
 Another challenge was to make kindness rocks for Mental Health Awareness Week focussing on Article 24: Every child has the right to good quality health care, clean water, nutritious food and a clean environment and education on health and wellbeing.
 Here are some examples of the children’s completed challenges:

 When we return to school we will be learning more about the children’s rights and embed these into our daily lessons.
 In the meantime, we will continue to set a range of activities linked into children’s rights for online learning.